FiXato/wending-warrens/kobolds/biology.md

 claws to cut their way out of their egg when ready and then spend the next few months learning to move and walk and are usually speaking around a year of age.
 Eggs and young are cared for communally generally with a group of trained, dedicated kobolds leading the task, rather than the birth parents.
-See below for more of Kobold family formation.
+See [Sociology](sociology.md#family) for more of Kobold family formation.